 A long-distance move costs thousands of dollars.
 The larger your household, and the more things you have, the more it will cost.
 The season you move and how you plan to move will also affect your costs.
 Plan ahead, pare down your stuff, and compare DIY moving rates to those of long-distance moving companies to see where you can save.

 What do I need to move to another state?

 Switch your utilities, your internet service, and your mailing address, for starters.
 You’ll also need your tax returns for your last state and your current state so you can file partial tax returns.
 Your kids will need school records transferred between schools, and any pets will need to follow state guidelines too.

 What’s an easy way to cut down on my things before I move?

 Pack, purge, or donate your items.
 When time is of the essence, you can’t waste time waffling.
 If you haven’t used an item in the past six months, can you justify its continued existence in your home?
-Remember, the more things you don’t rehome now, the more you are going to pay in moving expenses later when you relocate to another state.
+Remember, the more things you don’t rehome now, the more you are going to pay in moving expenses later.

 Bring on the savings